-Pelosi Announces House Will Sue Trump To Stop His Border Emergency Declaration
+Nancy Pelosi Announces House Will Sue Trump To Stop His Border Emergency Declaration

-House Speaker Nancy Pelosi announced that the House voted file lawsuit to block Donald Trump’s national emergency declaration to build a wall along the U.S.-Mexico border.
+House Speaker Nancy Pelosi announced that the House voted to file a lawsuit to block Donald Trump’s national emergency declaration to build a wall along the U.S.-Mexico border.
 According to Business Insider, leaders will challenge the president’s declaration under the claim that it violates the Constitution’s Appropriations Clause.

 Pelosi said that the House’s Bipartisan Legal Advisory Group voted to file suit to stop the declaration, which Trump made in February in order to divert funds to build his signature campaign promise.

-“The President’s sham emergency declaration and unlawful transfers of funds have undermined our democracy, contravening the vote of the bipartisan Congress, the will of the American people and the letter of the Constitution,” she said.
+“The President’s sham emergency declaration and unlawful transfers of funds have undermined our democracy, contravening the vote of the bipartisan Congress, the will of the American people, and the letter of the Constitution,” she said.

 She went on to say that Congress, as Article I of the Constitution lays out, has the right to exert its power of checks and balances.